containous/traefik-extra-service-fabric/integration/Readme.md

 Provide a quick and easy way to test Traefik Provider against a Service Fabric cluster

+## Running the tests

+Normal execution: `go test -v .`

+This will just show test results.

+Verbose: `go test -v . -sfintegration.verbose`

+This will show log output from the provider and script output from starting and resetting the scripts.

 ## Structure

-- `/testapp`: Contains a simple NodeJS app to run in the SF cluster
+### Docker images: `/docker`

+These build the necessary images to run the integration tests.
+Pre-built images are on dockerhub so only necessary for changes to images.

 - `cluster.dockerfile`: Builds a SF cluster image which starts quickly
 - `clusterwithnode.dockerfile`: Builds a SF cluster image with nodejs installed
 - `sfctl.dockerfile`: Builds an image with the `sfctl` tool installed.
 Used to interact with the cluster
 - `build.sh`: Builds the all docker images

+### Sample app: `/testapp`

+This is a simple ServiceFabric app running nodejs

+- `WebServicePkg/ServiceManifest.xml`: Manifest in which labels are defined

+### Managing the cluster: `/scripts`

+These scripts create the cluster, check health metrics etc.

-- `run.sh`: Creates a cluster listening on `http://localhost:19080` and installs 25 instances of `testapp`
+- `run.sh`: Pre-test - Creates a cluster listening on `http://localhost:19080` and installs instances of `testapp`

-## Usage

-> Prerequisites:
-> All scripts expect to be executed in the `integration` folder.
-> You need to add the additional docker daemon config to run SF in a container.
-See [details here.](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-mac#create-a-local-container-and-set-up-service-fabric)

-Full build: Run `build.sh` to create docker images then run `run.sh` to start a cluster Lite Build: Run `run.sh` and images will be pulled from docker hub
+    - `upload_test_apps.sh`: Used with the `sfctl` container to install test apps in the cluster
+- `reset.sh`: Between tests - Removes app instances and reinstalls to ensure tests can't affect each other
+    - `reset_test_apps.sh`: Used with `sfctl` container to reset cluster state
+- `stop.sh`: Post-test - Stops containers and cleans up